-We have been before but we attended this time during there Halloween event, so you might see the odd pumpkin and skeleton in the back round lol.
+We have been before but we attended this time during their Halloween event, so you might see the odd pumpkin and skeleton in the background lol.
 We have been to a selection of Zoo’s the kids enjoy attending zoos, especially piglet who would like to see animals every week if she had her chance.
-This inst a huge Zoo spread over acres so it’s mostly manageable with pushchairs wheelchairs etc. there’s only a couple of areas nearer the wooded area that can be a bit difficult.
+This inst a huge Zoo spread over acres so it’s mostly manageable with pushchairs wheelchairs etc. there are only a couple of areas nearer the wooded area that can be a bit difficult.

 The Roads are fairly easy to use with quick access, its not too hidden out of the way with major roads not far, the car park is easy and not sprawled across miles away, however it does get busy at key times and my personal opinion its not a place that you have to be there from the minute you open to close, there’s certainly things to do and see but I imagine some do half days or attended slightly later and leave early.

 The entranceway is great with it set into a purpose-built hillside, with rolls around.
 This showing the natural side of things, surprisingly when you enter the main entrance this has a huge play area, cafe, mini restaurant and gift shop, as well as some quality facilities.